Sinclair Broadcast Group: 1985–2010

 In 1994, Sinclair signed a deal with Paramount and its UPN network, bringing five affiliates WPTT-TV in Pittsburgh, WNUV-TV in Baltimore, WCGV-TV in Milwaukee, WSTR-TV in Cincinnati and KSMO-TV in Kansas City to the network.
 In 1996, Sinclair bought out Superior Communications for $63 million.
 In 1997, Sinclair reached a deal with The WB to convert many of the UPN affiliates to The WB.
 Following the disputes, in August 1998, Sinclair and UPN signed a new agreement.
-On February 25, 1998, Sinclair bought out Sullivan Broadcasting for $1 billion.
+In February 1998, Sinclair bought out Sullivan Broadcasting for $1 billion.
 In 1998, Sinclair bought out Max Media Properties, for $252 million.
-On November 8, 2004, Sinclair sold off KSMO-TV in Kansas City to Meredith Corporation for $26.8 million.
-In December 2004, Sinclair divested KOVR-TV in Sacramento to Viacom (now Paramount Global) for $285 million.
+In November 2004, Sinclair sold off KSMO-TV in Kansas City to Meredith Corporation for $26.8 million.
+In December 2004, Sinclair divested KOVR-TV in Sacramento to Viacom, now Paramount Global, for $285 million.

-In a filing with the Securities and Exchange Commission on July 14, 2009, Sinclair stated that if the company could not refinance its $1.33 billion debt or if Cunningham Broadcasting became insolvent due to nonpayment on a loan worth $33.5 million, Sinclair may be forced to file for Chapter 11 bankruptcy.
-However, the company seemingly recovered its financial fortunes enough, as it would begin a major string of acquisitions involving television stations and other properties two years later.
+In 2004, as a response when LIN Media signed ABC affiliates WDTN and WAND to NBC, Sinclair Broadcast Group converted two of its NBC affiliates WICS/WICD and WKEF to ABC.
+In July 2009, in a filing with the Securities and Exchange Commission, Sinclair stated that if the company could not refinance its $1.33 billion debt, or if Cunningham Broadcasting became insolvent due to nonpayment on a loan worth $33.5 million, Sinclair may be forced to file for Chapter 11 bankruptcy.
+The company seemingly recovered its financial fortunes enough, and began a major string of acquisitions involving television stations and other properties two years later.